byuitechops/audit-early-documentation/still-can-see-after-end-date-audit/still-can-see-after-end-date-audit.md

 ### Questions/Concerns

 - If a student doesn't complete a course, does that mean they are not allowed to see the course after the course ends?
+(We think yes, but Canvas handles this issue itself).

 -----